St. Olaf College: Music program

 St. Olaf's music program was founded by F. Melius Christiansen in 1903.
 Its band, choir and orchestra tour the continental United States annually and have made many international tours, typically occurring triennially.
-The St. Olaf Band, currently under the direction of Timothy Mahr '78, was the first American college musical organization to conduct a concert tour abroad when it traveled to Norway in 1906.
+The St. Olaf Band was the first American college musical organization to conduct a concert tour abroad when it traveled to Norway in 1906.
+It was awarded The American Prize in Band/Wind Ensemble Performance, 2021, in the college/university (smaller program) division.

-The St. Olaf Orchestra was conducted for 40 years by Steven Amundson.
-Under his direction, the orchestra performed Mahler’s Symphony No. 2 (Resurrection), Stravinsky’s Petrouchka and Rite of Spring, Ravel’s La valse, and tone poems by Richard Strauss.
-As of 2022, the conductor is Chung Park.

-The St. Olaf Choir, conducted by Anton Armstrong ’78, was founded by Christiansen in 1907 as the St. John's Lutheran Church Choir in Northfield, a collegiate ensemble.
+The St. Olaf Choir was founded in 1907 as the St. John's Lutheran Church Choir in Northfield, a collegiate ensemble.
 It has toured Europe several times, as well as China, Korea, and Australia, performing before heads of state and producing more than a dozen recordings.
 The choir performs in the nationally broadcast annual St. Olaf Christmas Festival, along with the St. Olaf Orchestra and four of the college's other choirs.
-In 2005 the choir was invited to perform at the White House for President George W. Bush, First Lady Laura Bush, and guests to commemorate the National Day of Prayer.

-The St. Olaf Jazz I ensemble was awarded the DownBeat magazine award for top undergraduate large ensemble in 2011.
-Led by St. Olaf music faculty member Dave Hagedorn, the ensemble toured Cuba during March 20–25, 2016.

 Other student musical ensembles include The St. Olaf Handbell Choir, Chapel Choir, Cantorei, Manitou Singers, Viking Chorus, Collegiate Chorale, Philharmonia, Norseman Band, and many smaller vocal and instrumental ensembles.
 There are also student-run music ensembles at St. Olaf: Valhalla Band, Naknefeler Orchestra, and the men's and women's a cappella groups: The Limestones, Agnes, and Krossmen.
 In addition, the Gospel Choir of St. Olaf is one of few Midwest college gospel choirs.
 These groups are not a part of the college's music program and operate independently.

-In 2005 the St. Olaf Band, St. Olaf Orchestra, and St. Olaf Choir toured Norway to celebrate its independence centennial.

-Ensembles that were founded at St. Olaf include the Minnesota Symphonic Winds, the Metropolitan Symphony Orchestra, the Copper Street Brass and the a cappella choral groups Cantus, Inpulse, and Magnum Chorum.
+Ensembles founded at St. Olaf include the Minnesota Symphonic Winds, the Metropolitan Symphony Orchestra, the Copper Street Brass and the a cappella choral groups Cantus, Inpulse, and Magnum Chorum.
 St. Olaf is also the location of the sacred choral music radio show Sing for Joy.